cocohomelab/cocohomelab/Cybersecurity Fundamental.md

 - How to check firewall?
 - Process events
 - Command-line logging
+- Processes & Services
+- Startup & Persistence
 - Parent/child process
+- how to check Hiding process and services?
+- Check for Process Injection?

 ### Security Foundations
 - What is the CIA Traid?